Carlton Cuse: Locke & Key (2020–2022)

-Cuse was showrunner, executive producer, developer, and writer of Locke & Key, an adaptation of Joe Hill's comic-book series.
+Cuse was showrunner, executive producer, developer, writer and director of Locke & Key, an adaptation of Joe Hill's comic-book series.
 Cuse's Genre Arts production company, and IDW Entertainment produced the series.
 The series was created by Hill and developed by Cuse, Aron Eli Coleite, and Meredith Averill.
 Locke & Key was a horror/fantasy series that revolves around three siblings, who after the gruesome murder of their father, move to their ancestral home in Massachusetts, only to find the house has magical keys that give them a vast array of powers and abilities.
 Little do they know, a devious demon also wants the keys, and will stop at nothing to attain them.

 Netflix picked up Locke & Key, committing to a 10-episode order after Hulu passed in March 2018.
 For Netflix, Cuse redeveloped and recast the show and did not use any of an existing Hulu pilot.
 The show debuted on Netflix on February 7, 2020.
-Locke & Key was the top binge show on the TV time chart for the weeks ending February 16 and February 23, 2020.
+Locke & Key was the top binge show on the TV time chart for the weeks ending February 16 and 23, 2020.
 In addition, Forbes reported that Locke and Key was number two on the list of most watched Netflix original and limited series of 2020.
 Locke & Key was renewed for a second season.
 Production began on September 21, 2020, in Toronto.
 On December 18, 2020, Locke & Key was renewed for Season 3 ahead of the Season 2 premiere.
 On January 19, 2021, Netflix CEO Ted Sarandos announced on a quarterly investor call that Locke & Key was a Top 10 show worldwide for 2020 based on Google search metrics.
 Season 2 premiered on October 22, 2021.
 With its Season 2 launch, Locke & Key was immediately back among the most popular titles on Netflix.
 Shortly after its debut, the series was in the No. 3 spot on Netflix's Top 10 TV shows list as well as the Top 10 overall list for movies and series.
 Season 2 surpassed the Season 1 ratings of 76% from certified Rotten Tomatoes critics, with an 86% score.
 One month after release Locke & Key was the number 2 most viewed show by minutes on Netflix with 1.07 billion.